 References are informative model components that direct the user to additional or more detailed information in related process areas.
-Typical phrases expressing these pointers are "Refer to the Decision Analysis and Resolution process area for determining the best integration strategy" or "Refer to the Project Planning process area for more information about global project planning."
+Typical phrases expressing these pointers are "Refer to the Organizational Training process area for more information about identifying training needs and providing the necessary training" or "Refer to the Decision Analysis and Resolution process area for more information about evaluating and selecting among alternatives."
 All references are clearly marked in italics.
-[FM103.HDA102.HDB117.T101]
+[FM103.HDA102.HDB117.T102]